wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.1 =
+* Added ability to select mobile specific default views
+* Improved filter bar layout for mobile rendering
+* Improved CSS load times by using cached CSS file when possible
+* Changed single event alias from /ai1ec_event to /event
+* Allow multiple calendars on a single page
+* Allow developers to modify values before they are passed to templates
+* Improved CSS compiling decreasing page load times
+* When file cache is not available CSS is stored in database and output in
+  <style> tag directly for  increased performance and to mitigate potential
+  security risks
+* Introduced use of microformats for improved SEO
+* Improved error handling on ICS feeds page (more extensive reporting, clear message on allowed URL formats)
+* Improved exclude dates selector widget and exclude dates overview in Dashboard
+* Improved information displayed when links for tags/categories are clicked
+* Removed duplication of Publish button
+* Allow the filter menu to be affixed to the window
+* Allow time zone selection during event creation
+* Improved display of robots.txt field in Settings as well as robots.txt handling
+* Fixed import/export of events with no end time or date
+* Fixed todays date marking in Agenda-like views
+* Fixed expand map link
+* Removed urls from print view
+* Restored address autocomplete region biasing function
+* Fixed fatal error preventing CSS compilation
+* Fixed section 508 compatibility
+* Improved security by preventing XSRF on forms and links where applicable

+= Version 2.0.13 =
+* Fixed week view where events spanning multiple days were incorrectly rendered;
+* Changed default single event URI to `/event` and make it possible to translate them (translation string - 'event')
+* Updated screenshots for base themes;
+* Fixed month view popup location;

 = Version 2.0.12 =
 * Fixed ICS import issue where feed meta information was duplicated